George M. Hampton Middle School and George Mason University Partnership

 The LEAD Office along with several other student organizations (Mason DREAMers, Mason F1rst Gen, Leadership and Community Engagement LLC, and the L-TEAM) and university departments (Admissions, Diversity, Inclusion and Multicultural Education, and Social Action and Integrative Learning) partner together to bring leadership workshops to the students at Hampton Middle School throughout the academic year during their Health and Physical Education classes.
 We also host a full-day leadership conference completely run by Mason students that is held at Hampton Middle School for the kids to participate in.
 For more about the workshops and conference, see below.

-Mason students will engage with students at Hampton Middle School on a Saturday in April 6, 2019, in a full day of building leadership skills that will benefit them now and in the future.
+Mason students will engage with students at Hampton Middle School on a Saturday in April 13, 2019 from 10:00am-4:00pm, in a full day of building leadership skills that will benefit them now and in the future.
 The Incredible Leadership Conference will focus on leadership skill development through large group and small workshop formats.
 Students enhance the leadership skills they already have while gaining new skills that will benefit both now and in the future.
 We are currently looking for Mason Student Volunteers and Facilitators for this year’s conference.
 If you are interested in volunteering at the conference, please contact Lisa Snyder at email@example.com

 Hampton Middle School Leadership Workshops